 That’s honestly our biggest takeaway: it’s a beautiful drive, and quite relaxed as compared to driving in some other places in Italy.

-We most recently drove this route with my dad and stepmom, and they remarked that the drive was much hillier and more beautiful than they imagined–it’s definitely not a boring drive.
+When we drove this route with my dad and stepmom, they remarked that the drive was much hillier and more beautiful than they imagined.

 How Long Does it Take to Drive From Rome to Florence?

-Without stops or considering the traffic to exit Rome and enter Florence (or vice versa), the drive time from Florence to Rome is about 3.5 hours via the most direct route.
+Without stopping or considering the traffic to exit Rome and enter Florence (or vice versa), the drive time from Florence to Rome is about 3.5 hours via the most direct route.

 The fairly short timeline means that even if you’re driving from Rome to Florence in a single day, you still have the opportunity to make a day of it and stop somewhere fun along the way!